 I had hoped to blog last week, but a stressful time including many hours visiting my father in hospital meant that the time just vanished.
 I managed just 2 hours sewing over the last two weeks (tune in next week for the fruits of that two hours).
 So as things settle down slightly this week, I wanted to share with you how my darling hubby made the cutting table for my sewing room.
 Some of you may have already read this tour of my room (my very first blog post!).
 Since that post, I have just relocated my fabric storage draws from underneath the table to a spot by my ironing board so that I can have a clear space to take blog outfit photos.
+Now that my table is clear of obstructions underneath it’s the ideal time to share all of the details and to include some better photos of it.

 So let’s get cracking with the tale of my table… It was kind of my idea with a generous input from hubby as to construction methods.
 The starting point is very simple: it’s a double floor mounted kitchen cupboard unit.
 Most DIY stores or kitchen companies will have a basic range of cupboards and will sell one-off units.
 This particular one has two doors and measures 800ml (31.5”) wide and 600ml (23.5”) deep.
 It’s mounted on the usually adjustable cupboard legs and the gap between the bottom of the cupboard and floor is covered in with standard kitchen kick boards to give a clean look.
 You can see from the photos that I have plenty of space inside for storage (excuse the messy innards!).
 You’ll notice as well that behind the cupboard, across the back, an extra section of wood was screwed in place right across the full width, it acts as a strengthening brace and I took advantage of it by attaching some partially screwed in screws to hang bits and bobs on.
 You can use hooks if you want I didn’t have any so had to get inventive.